AlainParadis/designschool/_topics/text-variables.md

   Page folios can be at the top or bottom corners or centers of the pages.
 They can figure on every page of the publication or change depending on the content.
 They can include: page numbers, chapter numbers, publication title, section title, story title, issue date, web address and more.

-  We create them on the Master Page.
+  We create them on the Parent Page.
 They should be distinct from text and consistent in appearance.
 Make them on a new layer so the stacking order can be changed.

   Let's place page numbers on our A-Base.
 They'll automatically appear on all pages of our document.